-Village meetings are held at 1304 sunset (Village Hall) generally the first and third Monday night each month.
+Village meetings are held at 1304 sunset (Village Hall) generally the third Wednesday night each month.
 Please come and participate.
 Meetings start at 7pm sharp.

 As a resident of Holiday Hills, Illinois, there are some things you should be made aware of that are required and some things that are useful to know.
 Nothing in the list below over-rides or null and voids the actual state laws or local ordinances.
 The information listed below is for informational purposes only.

 The village maintains this website to pass on information to its residents.
 The Village’s Local Ordinances are also posted here.